jmblanco22/StudySparkv1/StudysparkFinalPaper.md

 **How I Think It Turned Out.** StudySpark progressed from a Figma prototype and interviews with six people into a working application, alone, in one summer.
 It was successfully deployed and its loop of roadmap  > lecture  > quiz  > streak  > leaderboard functions end to end, while the design outlined in §3 proved robust against iteration rather than needing to be redone.
 I believe that it is a fully usable first implementation of a product and I would allow a student to use it right now.
 I do not believe that it is complete, and the following two sections will explain why.

-**Strengths.** The generation pipeline runs fast enough to provide a sense of immediacy, rather than of batching; a student receives a lecture in seconds, and not after some delay, which was the point of implementing an LLM over a curated or wiki model in the first place (§1).
+**Strengths.** The generation pipeline runs fast enough to provide a sense of immediacy, rather than of batching; a student receives a lecture in seconds, and not after some delay, which was the point of implementing an LLM over a curated or wiki model in the first place .
 The failure modes are graceful (§5.4): a failed diagram or an unavailability of an image fails silently, rather than throwing an error, and that matters far more in a live demo than almost any other feature I have implemented.
-And the schema first approach (§3.3, §4.1)
+And the schema first approach.

 **Weaknesses — the ones I'm aware of and haven't fixed.** I don't know yet whether StudySpark is an effective tool for teaching.
-Every measure I am tracking — streaks, points, and quiz completion — gauges usage rather than performance improvement.
+Every measure I am tracking streaks, points, and quiz completion — gauges usage rather than performance improvement.
 I don't have any pre and post assessment data or retention rates to be able to tell whether a learner gets something useful after watching a lecture.
 This is the biggest question mark for my project at the moment.
 On the other hand, generation latency is not consistent: most of the time lectures get generated in a matter of a few seconds, but on occasion, the generation of a cold roadmap lecture for a topic may take a little longer, and my application does not communicate the delay at the moment.
-Finally, the images used in lectures, while no longer "incorrect" (§5.2), are still secondary.
+Finally, the images used in lectures, while no longer "incorrect", are still secondary.
 It's always going to be a contextual image alongside a paragraph, rather than a diagram specifically meant to instruct about a certain procedure or phenomenon.
 This is a content related drawback as much as it is a design one, as creating instructional diagrams was not in the scope of such a small project, both cost wise and in terms of development time.

 **If I had another three months**, here's what StudySpark 2 looks like:

-  **File uploads.** Let a learner upload their own notes or a syllabus and generate a roadmap from *their* material rather than a topic string.
+- **Make the micro-lectures less AI'e.** Right now, when you're read your content you can tell it is written by AI, I want it to feel more instructor like.
+Additionally, file upload feeds the *topic and structure* of a roadmap it doesn't change how the lecture itself is written.
+The next step is grounding the actual lecture text in a learner's own notes or syllabus, so the content reads like it was pulled from *their* material instead of generated fresh from a topic string every time.
 This is the biggest lever on the original research goal.
-  **Step level visual aids for procedural topics.** Right now a figure illustrates a submodule; the harder, more valuable version matches an image to each *step* of a process.
+- **Step-level visual aids for procedural topics.** Right now a figure illustrates a submodule; the harder, more valuable version matches an image to each *step* of a process.
 Stock photos can't do this well, so it likely means restructuring lecture generation into explicit steps.
-  **Friends only leaderboards.** The current board is global; a real social graph (add friends, friend scoped rankings) would sharpen the "am I studying more than my friends" motivation the research pointed to.
+- **Friends-only leaderboards.** The current board is global; a real social graph (add friends, friend-scoped rankings) would sharpen the "am I studying more than my friends" motivation the research pointed to.
-  **Harder reliability guarantees on generated content** — an automated acceptance check that grades each lecture/quiz against criteria before it's shown, rather than my current manual spot checks.
+- **Harder reliability guarantees on generated content** — an automated acceptance check that grades each lecture/quiz against criteria before it's shown, rather than my current manual spot-checks.
+- **Faster generation time.** Roadmap generation is still the one wait that can't be hidden behind streaming (§4.3, §7 weaknesses) a cold generation on a broad topic noticeably lags behind a narrow one.
+Worth investigating whether that's a prompt-size problem, a model-choice problem, or something worth parallelizing.

 ## Appendix — Repository & Live App